aljawaid/CostControl/README.md

   - **101** New currencies in addition to the 25 standard default currencies
   - All currency codes are [ISO 4217 three letter currency format](https://en.wikipedia.org/wiki/ISO_4217 "Learn more")
   - Includes `XDR` - International Monetary Fund (IMF) Special Drawing Rights
+- Introducing a new Cost Control section allowing access for all users to use and update all currency rates
+- **Budget Management** - _Budget plugin imported feature_
+  - Budget management is based on subtask time tracking, the user timetable and the user hourly rate
+- **Budget Lines** - _Budget plugin imported feature_
+  - Budget lines are used to define a budget for the project
+  - Budgets can be adjusted by adding a new entry with an effective date
+- **Cost Breakdown** - _Budget plugin imported feature_
+  - Individual costs of each subtask are shown
+  - Time spent is rounded to the nearest quarter
+- **Budget Chart** - _Budget plugin imported feature_
+  - Show expenses representing user costs
+  - Show budget lines as the provisioned budget
+  - Display the remaining budget at any given time
+- **User Hourly Rate** - _Budget plugin imported feature_
+  - Each user can have a set hourly rate in `User Profile` &#10562; `Hourly Rate`
+  - This feature is used for budget calculation
+  - Each hourly rate shows an effective date with different currencies

-### Currency Rates
+#### Currency Rates
-- Live updated currency rates retrieved daily from [ExchangeRate-API](https://www.exchangerate-api.com)
+- Live updated currency rates are retrieved daily from [ExchangeRate-API](https://www.exchangerate-api.com)
+  - Show the last updated time when each currency was updated (except for currencies with a rate of `1.0`)
+  - Show alert notification to inform of the next update
+  - Quickly filter through the currencies
 - _Application Currency_ is known as Base Currency
 - Save favorite currency as _Reference Currency_
 - Show the last modified date for manual currency rates

-#### Budget Management - _Budget plugin imported feature_
-- Budget management is based on the subtask time tracking, the user timetable and the user hourly rate.

-#### Budget Lines - _Budget plugin imported feature_
-- Budget lines are used to define a budget for the project.
-- The budget can be adjusted by adding a new entry with an effective date.

-#### Cost Breakdown - _Budget plugin imported feature_
-- Based on the subtask time tracking table and user information, the cost of each subtask is shown.
-- The time spent is rounded to the nearest quarter.

-#### Budget Chart - _Budget plugin imported feature_
-- Graph shows:
-  - Expenses representing user costs
-  - Budget lines as the provisioned budget
-  - Remaining budget at any given time

-#### Hourly Rate - _Budget plugin imported feature_
-- Each user can have a set hourly rate.
-- This feature is used for budget calculation.
-  - To define a new price, go to **User profile > Hourly rates**.
-- Each hourly rate shows an effective date with different currencies.

 Screenshots